9001/copyparty/README.md

     b512(){ printf "$((sha512sum||shasum -a512)|sed -E 's/ .*//;s/(..)/\\x\1/g')"|base64|tr '+/' '-_'|head -c44;}
     b512 <movie.mkv

-you can provide passwords using cookie `cppwd=hunter2`, as a url query `?pw=hunter2`, or with basic-authentication (either as the username or password)
+you can provide passwords using cookie `cppwd=hunter2`, as a url-param `?pw=hunter2`, or with basic-authentication (either as the username or password)

+NOTE: curl will not send the original filename if you use `-T` combined with url-params!
+Also, make sure to always leave a trailing slash in URLs unless you want to override the filename

 # up2k